-This report sets out how the Integrated Housing Adaptations Team, (IHAT), proposes to assist vulnerable residents of all ages throughout the district of Broadland.
-Enhancing our existing grant assistance, with innovative and preventative approaches, will further integrate our housing, health, and social care work, and provide a refreshed approach to using Disabled Facilities Grant, (DFG), funding more effectively.
+This report sets out how the Integrated Housing Adaptations Team, (IHAT), proposes to assist vulnerable residents of all ages throughout the district of South Norfolk.
+Enhancing our existing grant assistance, with the introduction of innovative and preventative approaches, will further integrate our housing, health, and social care work, and provide a refreshed approach to using Disabled Facilities Grant, (DFG), funding more effectively.